- Backed by the best

 - Regulatory actions or practices

-Because these types of allegations are common in the business community, many companies are deciding to purchase D&O insurance as a way to retain and attract accomplished board members and executives.
+Because these types of allegations are common in the business community, many companies purchase D&O insurance to retain and attract accomplished board members and executives.

 What does D&O insurance cover?

-Wrongful claim acts are (usually) situations where economic or monetary loss occurred that was unrelated to property damage or an injury.
-Common examples include wrongful termination claims, discrimination suits, or contractual disputes.
+Wrongful claim acts are (usually) situations where an economic or monetary loss occurred unrelated to property damage or bodily or personal & advertising injury.
+This may include wrongful termination claims, discrimination suits or contractual disputes.

-A D&O policy has several parts, which are referred to as sides A, B, and C:
+A D&O policy has several parts, organized into sides A, B and C:

-- Side A – Shields a business’ board of directors and officers when the company lacks the funds to indemnify—provide compensation for damages or losses caused by a liability suit—the individual
+- Side A – Shields a business’ board of directors and officers when the company lacks the funds to indemnify the individual (provide compensation for damages or losses caused by a liability suit).

 - Side B – Repays the entity when it indemnifies the individual(s)